 Here are the 15 podcasts we think all aspiring lawyers should listen to:

 - Law Pod UK – this is a fairly new podcast brought to you by barristers at One Crown Office Row.
 It covers developments across aspects of civil and public law in the UK.
-With more than 100 episodes already, you can discover the status of EU law during the transition period and beyond, as well as our rights during quarantine.
+With more than 100 episodes already, you can stay up to date with recent developments in medical law, and gain insight into vaccine hesitancy.

-- More from Law – this podcast was recently launched by Harry Clark – future trainee solicitor at Baker McKenzie.
+- More from Law – this podcast was launched by Harry Clark – trainee solicitor at Baker McKenzie.
 Aiming to “broaden your legal horizon” it brings the latest legal industry developments and includes a variety of interviews, deep-dive analysis, commentary and discussion.
 Among other topics, it outlines what firms look for in junior lawyers, how to navigate life as a trainee and advice on the Watson-Glaser Test.

-- Linkubator (Linklaters) – a brand-new student-led innovation podcast series, designed to help students who want to develop their understanding of how innovation and emerging technologies are transforming the legal sector.
-Linklaters’ trainee Hamza Zaveri speaks to key experts and legal innovators on a number of topics, including ‘Becoming a Lawyerpreneur with Mark Cohen’ and ‘AI Changing the Law Game’.
+- Linkubator (Linklaters) – a student-led innovation podcast series, designed to help students who want to develop their understanding of how innovation and emerging technologies are transforming the legal sector.
+Episodes include conversations with experts and legal innovators on a number of topics, including non-financial misconduct and whistleblowing, and e-money communications and a new duty of care.

-- BBC Radio 4 Best of Today – in addition to BBC’s Beyond Today podcast, the Best of Today podcast challenges key policy makers on the latest news stories and features insight, analysis and expert debate, which will support your developing commercial awareness.
-The latest episodes include conversations on how the self-employed are being supported during the coronavirus pandemic, as well as regular business updates from business journalist Dominic O’Connell.
+- BBC Radio 4 Best of Today – the Best of Today podcast challenges key policy makers on the latest news stories and features insight, analysis and expert debate, which will support your developing commercial awareness.
+The latest episodes include conversations on the easing of covid-19 restrictions in England and an interview with Saskia Jones’ family following her death outside Fishmongers’ Hall in London.

 - Talking Law – Sally Penni, the founder and chair of Women in the Law UK and multi-award-winning barrister, hosts this brilliant podcast.
-It offers insight into the careers of leading figures in UK law, with discussions focusing on the highs and lows of their careers, as well as the challenges and realities they have faced in the legal profession.
-Recent guests include Baroness Helena Kennedy QC and Jamie Hamilton QC.
+It provides insight into the careers of leading figures in UK law, with discussions focusing on the highs and lows of their careers, as well as the challenges and realities they have faced in the legal profession.
+Recent guests include Jason Pitter QC, Maxine Peake and Jolyon Maugham QC.

-- UK Law Weekly – a weekly podcast on recent legal decisions and news.
+- UK Law Weekly – a weekly podcast on legal decisions and news.
 Find out about the latest cases and reviews from the courts with Marcus Cleaver, a former university lecturer in law.
 The latest episodes explore two tort cases, the planning crisis and what it means to be “deliberately inaccurate” with reference to a recent tax case.

-- Herbert Smith Freehills Podcast – lawyers from global law firm Herbert Smith Freehills discuss a whole host of thought-provoking topics and areas on their regular podcast.
+- Herbert Smith Freehills Podcast – lawyers from global law firm Herbert Smith Freehills discuss a whole host of thought-provoking topics on their regular podcast.
 Episodes on women in tech, the future of work focusing on HR tech, AI and monitoring staff, and a future cities series – including a look at post-covid cities, tech in the city and net-zero cities – will be of interest to students wanting to hear how legal experts talk about contemporary legal and commercial issues.

-- BBC Law in Action – hosted by QC Joshua Rozenberg, this is a long-running legal magazine programme which features reports and discussion on legal matters.
-With 132 episodes available to listen to, there’s plenty of content to keep you going, including recent episodes on online abuse and the law, climate change and the law, and whether Love Island contestants leave their legal rights at the door of the villa.
+- BBC Law in Action – hosted by Joshua Rozenberg QC, this is a long-running legal magazine programme which features reports and discussion on legal matters.
+With 147 episodes available to listen to, there’s plenty of content to keep you going, including episodes on e-scooters and the law, climate change and the law, and whether Love Island contestants leave their legal rights at the door of the villa.

-Olivia Partridge is the content and engagement coordinator at LawCareers.Net.
+Olivia Partridge is the content producer at LawCareers.Net.